-Please contact the Arizona Parts Department for parts availability and current prices.
-All parts orders for the RUGER® P97DAO should be sent to: Sturm, Ruger & Company, Inc., Parts Department, 200 Ruger Road, Prescott AZ 86301-6181.
-We cannot comply with open account or C.O.D. requests.
-Payment in the form of a check, money order, Visa or Mastercard must accompany your order.
-Credit Card orders must include the account number, expiration date and whether it is a Visa or Mastercard account.
-Minimum parts order is \$1.00 plus a \$3.50 shipping and handling charge.
-Order parts by Part Number and Part Name, include the entire serial number of the firearm for which the parts are being ordered.
-There is a minimum net labor charge of \$15.00 plus \$5.00 shipping and handling charge if the parts are factory fitted.
-All factory-fitted parts are fitted on an exchange basis only.
+All parts ordered for the RUGER® P95DAO should be sent to: Sturm, Ruger & Company, Inc., Parts Department, 200 Ruger Road, Prescott AZ 86301-6181.

+We cannot comply with an open account, credit card, or C.O.D. orders.
+Payment in the form of a check or money order must accompany your order.
+Minimum parts order is \$1.00 plus \$3.50 shipping and handling charge.
+Order parts by Part Name and Part Number and include the entire serial number of the firearm for which the parts are being ordered.
+The price shown for parts does not include the minimum net labor charge of \$15.00 (for factory installation of parts) plus \$5.00 shipping and handling charge.
+All factory fitted parts are fit on an exchange basis only.
 We will not return the replaced parts.

-Because it is a serial numbered component, the Ruger autoloading pistol frame (part number V00285) is defined as a "firearm" by Federal law and is not sold as a separate component.
+Because it is a serial numbered component, the Ruger autoloading pistol frame (part number V00280) is defined as a "firearm" by Federal law and is not sold as a separate component.